knpuniversity/symfony2-rest/knpu/episode2/handle-404s.md

 For the `type` argument, we *could* pass `about:blank` - that *is* what we want.
 But then in `ApiProblem`, we'll need a constant for this, and that constant will need to be mapped to a title.
-But we actually want the title to be dynamical based on whatever the status code is: 404 is "Not Found", 403 is "Forbidden", etc. So, don't pass *anything* for the `type` argument.
+But we actually want the title to be dynamic based on whatever the status code is: 404 is "Not Found", 403 is "Forbidden", etc. So, don't pass *anything* for the `type` argument.
 Let's handle all of this logic inside `ApiProblem` itself.